-- (a) The owner agrees to extend the long-term affordability of the project and maintain the duration of low income use for a minimum of 30 years.
-(15 points) - (b) The owner agrees to extend the long-term affordability of the project and maintain the duration of low income use for a minimum of 40 years.
-(17 points) - (c) The owner agrees to extend the long-term affordability of the project and maintain the duration of low income use for a minimum of 45 years.
-(20 points)

-Intermediary Costs (soft costs): Points will be given to projects on a sliding scale of intermediary costs based on percentage of total project costs.
-For selected projects, this percentage will be enforced at issuance of IRS Form 8609 (3-or1-3 6 points)
+- (a) The owner agrees to extend the long-term affordability of the project and maintain the duration of low income use for a minimum of 40 years (157 points) - (a)(b) The owner agrees to extend the long-term affordability of the project and maintain the duration of low income use for a minimum of 45 years (1720 points ars) - (c) The owner agrees to extend the long-term affordability of the project and maintain the duration of low income use for a minimum of 50 years (20 points) - (a) The owner agrees to extend the long-term affordability of the project and maintain the duration of low income use for a minimum of 30 years.
+(15 points) - 3.
+Intermediary Costs (soft costs).
+Points will be given to projects on a sliding scale of intermediary costs based on percentage of total project costs.
+For selected projects, this percentage will be enforced at issuance of IRS Form 8609 (1-3 points)

 % of Total Project Cost Points

-0 - 15% 6

 15.1 - 20% 3

 20.1-25% 2

 25.1-30% 1

 30.1% and higher 0

+Larger-sized Family Housing.
 The project provides units for large families of project units containing 3 or more bedrooms.

-% of Units - 3BR or larger Points Awarded
+% of Units -3BR or larger Points Awarded